zqtcao/fsnd-linux-server/README.md

 - Use `sudo timedatectl set-timezone UTC` to change the timezone to UTC (if it isn't already)

 ## Update UFW (Uncomplicated Firewall) setting
-- Deny all incoming conneccts on ports with `sudo ufw default deny incoming` -
+- Deny all incoming connections on ports with `sudo ufw default deny incoming`
+- Allow outgoing traffic with `sudo ufw default allow outgoing`
+- Enable SSH connections on port 2200 with `sudo ufw allow 2200/tcp`
+- Allow HTTP on port 80 and NTP on port 123 with `sudo ufw allow www` and `sudo ufw allow ntp`
+- Restart the SSH service with `sudo service ssh restart`

 # Part III: Create account grader